 Note: Legal counsel indicated that the Articles of Incorporation could be amended to ensure that the ICANN Board must consider the community’s interpretation of the “global public interest” as ICANN pursues the charitable and public purposes set forth in Article III.
 The CCWG-Accountability recommends this change as part of the shift from a Sole Member to a Sole Designator model.
 The Articles will be amended to clarify that the global public interest will be determined through a bottom-up, multistakeholder process.

-Additional Power Granted by Inclusion in the ICANN Bylaws
+Additional Rights Granted by Inclusion in the ICANN Bylaws

 Right to inspect accounting books and records of ICANN

-In addition to the statutory right that the Empowered Community will have and the new Community Powers described in Recommendation #4, the CCWG-Accountability recommends including in the ICANN Fundamental Bylaws the right for Decisional Participants in the Empowered Community to inspect as outlined in California Corporations Code 6333, although this specific article reference would not be mentioned in the Bylaws.
+In addition to the statutory rights that the Empowered Community will have and the new Community Powers described in Recommendation #4, the CCWG-Accountability recommends including in the ICANN Fundamental Bylaws the right for Decisional Participants in the Empowered Community to inspect as outlined in California Corporations Code 6333, although this specific code reference would not be mentioned in the Bylaws.

 This inspection right is distinct from the Document Information Disclosure Policy (DIDP).
 While any eligible party can file a request according to the DIDP, inspection rights are only accessible to Decisional Participants in the Empowered Community.
 The scopes are also different as explained below.